quark-zju/filterefs/README.md

 -----

-The config files must NOT contain user-generated-content. filterefs does not verify every regular expressions and is vulnerable to regular expression injection.
+The config files must NOT contain user-generated-content. filterefs does not verify every regular expression and is vulnerable to regular expression injection.

 FUSE enforces `-o nodev,nosuid` for non-root users.
 If you want to use device files, run filterefs as root and add `-o dev`.